vadimv/server-components/README.md

 A common approach to build a web UI today is to break it to the server and client-side and connect them with some kind of API using some protocol.
 This makes a UI application effectively a two-part distributed system and therefore introduces a lot of inherited complexity.
 Often, these two sides even use different programming languages and development stacks, dependency management, and build tools.
 This adds even more complexity, but even without it, it is already complicated.
-Care should be taken separately about the server-side, API, and the client-side, any change made on the client-side needs to be reflected on the API and the server-side.
+A change made on the client-side needs to be reflected on the API and the server-side.

 The Reactive Server Pages approach pursues simplicity for a Java developer by abstracting the client-side whenever possible.
 The development process feels more like it may be for a desktop application UI in reactive style with HTML and CSS or